code-boxx/invoicr/README.md

 ## INVOICR
 Invoicr is a free and open-source PHP invoice generator that is capable of churning out HTML, PDF, and DOCX invoices.
-It may not be the best in the world, but it is simple, fuss-free, and gives developers a quick boost with all the essentials built-in.
+It is a simple fuss-free package that will give developers a quick boost with their invoice generation needs.
 <br><br>

 ## INVOICE TEMPLATE SAMPLES
 <p float="left">